Pan-Borneo Highway: History

 Before 1996, all routes in the Pan-Borneo Highway network in Malaysia were state highways.
 After the Federal Roads Act 1959 was made effective in Sabah and Sarawak in 1984, those highways were re-gazetted as federal highways in 1996 with the route number of FT1 (from Sematan to Kudat through Brunei), FT13 (Mile 32 Sandakan to Tawau) and FT22 (Tamparuli to Sandakan).
 Those highways were later gazetted as a part of Asian Highway Network Route AH150.

-Meanwhile, the road transportation network in Kalimantan region did not exist until the 1970s when logging roads were built by logging companies.
-Later, about 75% of the logging roads were converted to national roads.
-The Trans-Kalimantan Highway (southern route) was completed in 2016 with the opening of the Tayan Bridge.

 Although some sections had been upgraded to divided highways, the Pan-Borneo Highway was notorious for its poor condition in many sections.
 As of 2010, 1184 km of the Indonesian Trans-Kalimantan Highway was built below the Asian Highway Network Class III standards (lane width: 3.0 m; design speed limit: 80 km/h).
 Meanwhile, the overall condition in many sections of the Malaysian section of the Highway was poor with many potholes, because most sections of the highway were built with standards as low as JKR R3 (design speed limit: 70 km/h; minimum lane width: 3.0 m).
 A study to upgrade the entire highway to a super two highway under JKR R5 standard (design speed limit: 100 km/h; minimum lane width: 3.5 m) was done, which was expected to cost RM16 billion.
 Ultimately, the Malaysian federal government had opted to upgrade the Pan-Borneo Highway to a divided highway.
 The upgrade works of the Pan-Borneo Highway to a divided highway is expected to be completed by 2023 for the Sarawakian section and by 2025 for the Sabahan section, with the overall cost of RM27 billion.